jorgemanzo/githubActionsPlayground/README.md

 On the other hand, `gcc 4.8` does **NOT** do this!!.
 Would have been great to catch this ahead of time.
 CI to the rescue!

 Why not use TravisCI?
 Why use TravisCI when I can do this myself with GitHub actions and some shell files :).
-Wheres the fun in TravisCI?
+Where's the fun in TravisCI?

 How this is relevant to System Administration